So it’s time for you to sit down and have a face-to-face chat with your teenage grandson. Actually, there might be a better option.

 The public service announcements on television make it sound like the best approach is to just start a conversation about drugs or alcohol at the breakfast table.
 But most teenagers would just roll their eyes-and probably tune you out.

-Getting your teenage grandson to talk with you can be one of the greatest challenges of your fathering career, but it is doable.
+Getting your teenage grandson to talk with you can be one of the greatest challenges for any grandparent, but it is doable.
 How do you bridge the gap?
 Let’s look at three suggestions.

 The first one is a paradox: to get your teenage grandson to talk, don’t try to get him to talk.
 Sure, face-to-face chats are great if you can pull ‘em off.
 But usually, the best approach is to talk sideways.
 A teenage boy will talk to you much more easily while you’re working on a project together or doing something fun.